Chapter 7. Immutant Messaging

 (listen "queue" #(println (inc %))) (listen "queue" #(println (dec %))) (publish "queue" 42) => 41 (listen "topic" #(println (inc %))) (listen "topic" #(println (dec %))) (publish "topic" 42) => 43 => 41

-functions are still different.
-If you want idempotent topic
+actual anonymous functions are still different objects.
+If you

 Each message listener has a MBean exposed via JMX.
 Currently, you can only stop and start the listener from the MBean.